EVMcrispr/evmcrispr-doc/getStarted/modularity.md

 ---

-EVMcrispr has been designed as a tool which can support a wide variety of platforms and protocols.
-Specialized commands and helpers have been broken down into modules that can be loaded separately by users.
+EVMcrispr has been designed as a tool that can support various platforms and protocols.
+Specialized commands and helpers have been broken down into modules that users can load separately.
 This allows EVMcrispr to scale and become modular.

 ## Loading Modules